leaktk/docs/ARCHITECTURE.md

 ### Monitors

 Monitors watch sources for changes.
-When a change happens it emits a scan request.
+When a change happens, it emits a source event.

 A few examples of monitors: